Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Fundamental groups of fractional Brauer graphs of type MS

 \section{Fundamental groups of fractional Brauer graphs of type MS}

-In this section, we calculate the fundamental group of a finite connected $f_{ms}$-BG $E$ with $A_E$ representation-finite or domestic.
-Our method is as follows: we first calculate the fundamental groups of modified BGs, then we use the covering $E\rightarrow E/\langle\sigma\rangle$ of Brauer $G$-sets (here $E/\langle\sigma\rangle$ is a modified BG) to reduce the calculation of the fundamental group of $E$ to the calculation of the fundamental group of $E/\langle\sigma\rangle$ by the method mentioned in Remark \ref{general-method-to-compute-the-fundamental-group}.
+In this section, we characterize representation-finite and domestic $f_{ms}$-BGA $A_E$ in terms of the fundamental group $\Pi(E)$ of the defining $f_{ms}$-BG $E$.
+Our method for calculating the fundamental group of an $f_{ms}$-BG $E$ is as follows: we first calculate the fundamental groups of modified BGs, then we use the covering $E\rightarrow E/\langle\sigma\rangle$ of Brauer $G$-sets (here $E/\langle\sigma\rangle$ is a modified BG) to reduce the calculation of the fundamental group of $E$ to the calculation of the fundamental group of $E/\langle\sigma\rangle$ by the method mentioned in Remark \ref{general-method-to-compute-the-fundamental-group}.